lizmat/articles/5to6-exceptions.md

 Again, you do **not** need a `try` statement to be able to catch exceptions in Perl 6.
-You *can* use a `try` block on its own if you want to, but that is just a convenient way to disregard any exceptions thrown inside that block, so that you don't have worry about any exceptions being thrown.
+You *can* use a `try` block on its own if you want to, but that is just a convenient way to disregard any exceptions thrown inside that block.

 Also note that `$_` will be set to the `Exception` object inside the `CATCH` block.
 In this example, execution will continue with the statement after